Data Submittal Requirements

 - Any additional pertinent information about the photograph(s) to support assessment

 What are the requirements of Quality Assurance documents?

-All data must be accompanied by a Quality Assurance Project Plan (QAPP) or equivalent document.
-Data cannot be assessed without a QAPP or equivalent document If the data is not supported by a QAPP or equivalent document, the data will not be used by itself (as a primary line of evidence) to support a listing or delisting of a water segment.
-Each QAPP must be signed by the person who is responsible for the quality of the data submitted for this the assessment.
+All data should be accompanied by a Quality Assurance Project Plan (QAPP) or equivalent document.
+If the data are not supported by a QAPP or equivalent document, the data would not be used by itself (as a primary line of evidence) to support a listing or delisting of a water segment.
+Each QAPP must be signed by the person who is responsible for the quality of the data submitted for the assessment.
 Data and information not accompanied by a QAPP or equivalent document can be used as part of a weight of evidence determination (see sections 3.11 or 4.11 of the Listing Policy).

 The QAPP or equivalent document must be submitted via the Integrated Report Upload Portal.

 The QAPP or equivalent document must contain the following: